Ecommerce

 A. You can create an ecommerce website for selling your products using a website builder service like Wix, Squarespace, Shopify, or WooCommerce.

 Q4.
-What are the three types of ecommerce?
+What are the different types of ecommerce business models?

-A. The three main types of ecommerce are B2B (business-to-business), B2C (business-to-customer), and C2C (customer-to-customer).
+A. The main types of ecommerce business models are:

 Q5.
 How much does it cost to design an online store?